hyurl/alar/api.md

 - `instance(route?: any): T` Gets the local singleton or a remote instance of the module, if connected to one or more remote instances, the module proxy will automatically calculate the `route` and direct the traffic to the corresponding remote instance.
-If the given route matches the DSN of any remote service, the corresponding singleton will be returned instead.
+If the given route matches the server ID of any remote service, the corresponding singleton will be returned instead.
 - `inject(route?: any): PropertyDecorator` Allowing the current module to be injected as a dependency bound to a property of another class instance.
 - `noLocal(): this` If the module is registered as remote service, however when